Program FAQ’s

 When will I be notified about my status for the next Program year?

-The Leadership Music Board of Directors will vote and approve the class slate as recommended by the Selection Committee at its May quarterly board meeting.
+The Leadership Music Board of Directors reviews and approves the class slate recommended by the Selection Committee at their May board meeting.
 Applicants will be notified of their acceptance in June.

 How many applicants are accepted for each Program year?